 But this is where NFT’s shine!
 For the past decade artists and creatives in general have endured the inequitable monetization techniques of the day but over the last two years NFTs have blown out of water.
 Unlike the traditional model, where middlemen, labels and DSPs charge Joe an arm and two legs to manage everything from promotion to distribution, now Joe can create NFT’s of his next project for sale to his biggest, most dedicated fans.
 Completely exclusive.
 NFT’s also allow Joe program royalty deductions from every ‘resale’ of his NFT, so royalties are a non issue.
 After much research, trial and error, Joe’s finally found a new revenue stream to earn on his craft, directly from his fans.

 In real time, contemporary artists have blazed into this foray, and much like everything else fortune favors the bold.
 Late last year, an unreleased Whitney Houston song sold for a $999,999.
 Canadian artist Grimes raised $7 million selling her music as NFTs in February 2022.
 Another artist, 3LAU made over $11 million selling his album as a single collection of 33 NFT.
-Closer to home, Bnxn’s collectibles; “Heads by Bnxn” have almost sold out.
-All 10,001 of them and right now estimates of his revenue sit at $1.19 million.
-Rema only a week ago also indicated interest in making his coming project an an NFT.
+Closer to home, Bnxn’s collectibles; “Heads by Bnxn” are having a good run.
+Rema only a week ago also indicated interest in making his coming project available as an NFT although we’re yet to see that happen.
 Music veteran Akon has also ditched the traditional model to independently release his next project as NFTs.

-The list goes on but that boys and girls is the utility of NFTs.
+The list goes on but that boys and girls is the utility of music NFTs.

 Artists finally enjoy complete creative autonomy over production and distribution of their craft.
 With NFTs an artists can also package a range of uses into their exclusive collectibles.
 Trey Songz released a collection of collectibles that features exclusive music with exciting rewards attached.
 Minting a Bnxn Head NFT automatically makes you eligible to win a trip on tour with Bnxn.
 Concert tickets, private performances, personal interviews, VIP tour access, whatever.